Janie Dee: Early life and education

-Theatre
+Theatre career

 1986–2000

-Dee's first West End production was Gillian Lynne's 1986 revival of Cabaret by Kander and Ebb in which she played Gertie and understudied the role of Sally Bowles.
+Dee's first West End production was Gillian Lynne's 1986 revival of Cabaret in which she played Gertie and understudied the role of Sally Bowles.
 This led to an invitation from Wayne Sleep, who played the Emcee in that production, to join his UK tour as The Singer.
-Subsequently, the choreographer Bill Deamer invited her to the Salisbury Playhouse to perform in A Chorus of Disapproval by Alan Ayckbourn and as Jack in Jack and the Beanstalk at Christmas 1987.
+Subsequently, the choreographer Bill Deamer invited her to the Salisbury Playhouse to perform in A Chorus of Disapproval and as Jack in Jack and the Beanstalk at Christmas 1987.

 This led to leading roles in musical theatre, including Sarah Brown in Guys and Dolls, Ellie May Chipley in the award-winning Royal Shakespeare Company and Opera North production of Show Boat at the London Palladium, Bombalurina in Andrew Lloyd Webber's Cats, Duke Ellington's Sophisticated Ladies, Claudine in Cole Porter's Can-Can, and Ado Annie in the national tour of Oklahoma!.

-Dee's portrayal of Carrie Pipperidge in the 1993 Royal National Theatre's production of Carousel earned her an Olivier Award for Best Performance in a Supporting Role in a Musical and an invitation from Sir Richard Eyre to play her first major straight role; that of Julie in Johnny on a Spot at the National Theatre, where she subsequently went on to play Helen of Troy in The Women of Troy.
+Dee's portrayal of Carrie Pipperidge in the 1993 Royal National Theatre's production of Carousel earned her an Olivier Award for Best Performance in a Supporting Role in a Musical.
+The role gained her an invitation from Sir Richard Eyre to play her first major straight role of Julie in Johnny on a Spot at the National Theatre.
+She subsequently went on to play Helen of Troy in The Women of Troy.

 Dee has had an important working relationship with the playwright and director Alan Ayckbourn.
 This began with Paul Todd's fringe production of Between The Lines for which Ayckbourn wrote song lyrics and was followed by Dreams From A Summerhouse at the Stephen Joseph Theatre in Scarborough.
 She returned to work with Ayckbourn in 1996 in Neil Simon's They're Playing Our Song after which Ayckbourn wrote Comic Potential 'with Janie in mind'.
 Her performance as Jacie Triplethree at Scarborough, subsequently in the West End and then at the Manhattan Theatre Club in New York, won her the aforementioned Best Actress Awards in London and New York, as well as considerable critical acclaim.
 In New York Magazine, John Simon wrote "Miss Dee's creation is a spectacular achievement.
 I am not sure that I have ever seen its equal, but I am certain I have never seen, nor ever will see, it's superior."